peteroupc/CBOR/docs/PeterO.Cbor.CBORObject.md

         System.Type type,
         PeterO.Cbor.ICBORConverter<T> converter);

+<b>Deprecated.</b> To be replaced with the AddConverter method of CBORTypeMapper.

 Registers an object that converts objects of a given type to CBOR objects (called a CBOR converter).

 <b>Parameters:</b>